-The unlocked Moto G7 Power was available at Best Buy, Amazon, eBay and B&H Photo for the same competitive price of $180.
+A used unlocked Moto G7 Power was available at eBay, Swappa and Newegg for less than $200.
+However, the best deal I saw was at Swappa for $109.
 These are especially great deals because Clark recommends the Motorola product line for people who are price sensitive.

 “Motorola seems to have gotten the compromise right between price and quality.
 A lot of (new) unlocked phones with really good screen sizes are going to be in the $200s,” says Clark.
 “The big market though for unlocked phones seems to be used iPhones.”

 Finally, I found a great deal on a new Google Pixel 6 at eBay.
 The next best deals were at Walmart, Amazon and Best Buy.
 Swappa offered the same phone for $100 cheaper than the next best deal, but keep in mind that phone sold on this site will be used.

 Below, you’ll find more information on buying unlocked phones from each of these retailers including what brands they carry, the cost of shipping and more.